Diora-Network/docs/docs/dapp/remix.md

 ```

 !!! tip
     This is a mintable ERC20 contract based on openzeppelin.
 It creates MyToken with symbol ‘MTK’ and initially mints 1000 MTK to the owner of the contract.
-You can generate this code from OpenZeppelin contract wizard
+You can generate this code from OpenZeppelin contract wizard.

 * Navigate to the solidity compiler  from the left side navigation and then click on Compile MyToken.sol